 So how can your Facebook ads get a higher relevance score?

 It starts with this: how well you select the audience of Facebook™ users.
 Ad targeting is extremely important on a social media platform.
 People spend time there because they want to connect with friends, be entertained and learn something new and useful.
 They expect their newsfeed to contain relevant posts to their sphere of likes and interests.

 When something irrelevant pops up – such as an ad for the latest hip hop fashion on an elderly person’s newsfeed – they will feel an unpleasant disruption from their browsing.
-If that ad keeps appearing, they will become annoyed and hide it citing lack of relevance as reason.
+If that ad keeps appearing, they will become annoyed and hide it citing lack of relevance as the reason.